This September 11: I Will Never Forget post originally appeared on Drugstore Divas in 2012.

 I’m from New York, born and raised.
-I lived in Queens until it was time for me to go to school, and then we moved up 30 miles North of New York City to the suburbs because Queens is one of the five boroughs, and my parents didn’t want to raise their kids in the City.
+I lived in Queens until it was time for me to go to school, and then we moved up 30 miles north of New York City to the suburbs.

-My dad still drives the subway in the City, has since before I was born, still does, and did on September 11.
+We moved out of the city, but my dad still drove the subway in there.
+He had since before I was born, did until he retired in 2015, and did on September 11, 2001.

 “Was it terrorists?”
 I asked.